PaNOSC-ViNYL/ase/doc/ase/calculators/jacapo.rst

 Introduction
 ============

-Jacapo_ is an ASE interface for Dacapo_ and fully compatible with ASE.
+Jacapo_ is an ASE interface for Dacapo_ that is fully compatible with ASE.
 It replaces the old Dacapo interface using Numeric python and ASE2.
 The code was originally developed by John Kitchin and detailed documentation as well as many examples are available online: